 Your skincare or foundation is too heavy

-You’ve nailed the skincare layering thing but still the teeny weeny white balls keep rolling.
+You’ve nailed the skincare-layering thing but still the teeny weeny white balls keep rolling.
 This could be down to the fact that you’re using skincare or makeup that’s too occlusive for your skin, so it’s sitting around on the surface rather than melting in nicely.
-If your skin is also getting greasy pre-midday, your makeup won’t stay put and you’re noticing dullness or breakouts after using a particular lotion or potion, this could also be a sign that your skincare is weighing you down.
+If your skin is also getting greasy pre-midday, your makeup won’t stay put and/or you’re noticing dullness or breakouts after using a particular lotion or potion, these could also be signs that your skincare is weighing you down.

 The solution: Lighten up your skincare and makeup textures and formulas to see if the pilling stops.